fieldtrip/website/workshop/madrid2019/tutorial_stats.md

     stddev: 0.0020
     cirange: 0.0039

-It is possible that the p-values in your output are a little bit different from 0.
-This is because **[ft_freqstatistics](/reference/ft_freqstatistics)** calculated as a Monte Carlo approximation of the permutation p-values: the p-value for the k-th positive cluster is calculated as the proportion of random draws from the permutation distribution in which the maximum of the cluster-level statistics is larger than stat.posclusters(k).clusterstat.
+It is possible that the p-values in your output are a bit different.
+This is because **[ft_freqstatistics](/reference/ft_freqstatistics)** calculated a Monte Carlo approximation of the permutation p-values: the p-value for the k-th positive cluster is calculated as the proportion of random draws from the permutation distribution in which the maximum of the cluster-level statistics is larger than `stat.posclusters(k).clusterstat`.
+The random draws will be different every time you execute the code, hence the distribution can also be slightly different.

 ### Plotting the results

-    get the 1st positive and negative cluster sigposmask = (stat1.posclusterslabelmat==1) & stat1.mask;
+Get the 1st positive and negative cluster

+    sigposmask = (stat1.posclusterslabelmat==1) & stat1.mask;
     signegmask = (stat1.negclusterslabelmat==1) & stat1.mask;